Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 The lovely vineyards are the perfect setting for a leisurely walk or a delightful trip on horseback, offered through Adventures on Horseback (number 10 on the list above).
 For those who enjoy music along with their wine, live music is provided once a month in the wine-tasting room.

 The winery also hosts pop-up events that feature local vendors and their merchandise.
 Check their website for more information on things to do while visiting the stunning Milagro farm vineyards and winery.

 Address: 17073 Garjan Lane, Ramona, CA 92065

-The Woof’n Rose Winery received its name due to the owners’ love of dogs and the rose bushes that are found on the property.
-Needless to say, the owners not only have dogs of their own but also invite visitors to bring their leashed dogs to enjoy a relaxing afternoon at the wine tasting room.
+The Woof’n Rose Winery received its name due to the owners’ love of dogs and the rose bushes on the property.
+The owners have dogs and invite visitors to bring their leashed dogs to enjoy a relaxing afternoon in the wine-tasting room.

 The winery specializes in making Cabernet Franc but also offers other classic Bordeaux varietals.
-In addition to sipping some of the award-winning wines, guests can also visit with the owners to learn about their vineyards and their winemaking process.
+In addition to sipping some award-winning wines, guests can visit the owners to learn about their vineyards and winemaking process.

 The vineyard and winery offer spectacular mountain views that are the perfect backdrop for wine tasting, relaxing, and good conversation.
-It is accessible by car and also by horseback, which means equestrian visitors can enjoy an afternoon of wine tasting as well.
+It is accessible by car and horseback, which means equestrian visitors can also enjoy an afternoon of wine tasting.